tfonzi/Cplusplus_Sudoku/README.md

 Main files.
 These files initializes and starts the QT program.

 <h4>sudoku_selector.c/.h:</h4>
 These files make up the starting menu.
-Reads in data from the txt files, allows user to input a sudoku.
+Reads in data from the txt files, allows player to input a sudoku.
 Creates sudoku_game instance and sends data to it.
 Interacts with sudoku_selector.ui to make the main menu window.

 <h4>sudoku_game.c/.h:</h4>
 These files make up a sudoko_game instance.
 This is where the player actually plays sudoku.
 Interacts with sudoku_game.ui to make the game window.